Manoz/split-me/split-me/readme.txt

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 1.0.7 - 12.03.2014 =
+* Remove old junk css vendor prefixes
+* Fix an issue with PHP 5.4 and earlier
+* Definitely fix for the custom header

 = 1.0.6 - 11.03.2014 =
 * Lot of css fix